Morón de la Frontera: Flora and fauna

 The vegetation in the area mainly consists of cultivated olives and, to a lesser extent, oaks and almonds.
 In the surrounding mountains common flora include rosemary, mastic, thyme, and cane apple.
 Fauna includes several species of rabbits and hares as well as a large variety of birds.

 History

 Overview

-The origins of the city go all the way back to prehistory, with the first human settlement being near the hill where the castle is today.
+The origins of the city go back to prehistory, with the first human settlement being near the hill where the castle is today.
 For this reason and the rugged topography of this region, the historical district has steep and narrow roads, but newer sections of the city to the west and northwest have more standard sized roads.
 Much of the architecture in the city is listed under the categories of Bien de Interés Cultural and conjunto histórico, categories that are part of Spain's national system of heritage listing.

 Etymology

 After the Roman conquest of the Iberian peninsula, this placed was called Maurorum, which was a reference to the large population from North Africa.
 During the Moorish rule of the Iberian Peninsula the Latin term evolved into Mawror, and finally Moron.
 Though generally less accepted, there is another theory that the name Moron, comes from the preromanesque word morr, translated as "rocky hill" or "rock."
 This has been justified by the rocky terrain around Moron.

 The phrase "de la Frontera" or "Of the Border" refers to the border with Granada, because it was a border town between Fernando III's 1240 Christian conquest of Iberia until the fall of the kingdom of Granada in the late fifteenth century.

 There are other cities with the same name in Spain, France, Argentina, Cuba, Venezuela, Peru and Mongolia.